catwell/cw-web/separateconcerns/blog/articles/2023-02-03-staff-engineer-inch.md

-% The Staff Software Engineer role at small companies
-% Pierre Chapuis
-% 2023-02-03 12:20:00

 <!--@
-  description = "How the Staff Engineer role can be defined at a small company like Inch."
+  title="The Staff Software Engineer role at small companies" published="2023-02-03 12:20:00" description = "How the Staff Engineer role can be defined at a small company like Inch."
 -->